About Us

 Politically-motivated prosecution is not the only tool used to suppress fundamental rights.
 Oppressive laws and corrupt institutions are a direct threat to civil society and democratic norms.
 Freedom Now understands a holistic approach is necessary to truly combat human rights abuses.
 To this end, we work on several interconnected issues, including prison conditions, transnational repression, rehabilitation of former prisoners of conscience, and supporting civil society and international action.

-You can read about our recent successes in our 2019 Annual Report.
-An archive of our past annual reports can be found here.
+You can read about our recent successes in our 2025 Annual Report.
+A copy of our most recent 990 report can be found here.

 Staff